 - Fresh roasted cherry tomatoes- adds a more concentrated intense tomato flavor as opposed to using raw tomatoes

-- Minced garlic-the robust nature of garlic adds layers of flavor to this marinated mozzarella
+- Minced fresh garlic-the robust nature of garlic adds layers of flavor to this marinated mozzarella

 What to do with marinated mozzarella

 There are so many options as far as what to do with marinated mozzarella.
-Imagine topping a pizza with marinated mozzarella or enjoying it with a variety of crackers and/or breads as an appetizer.
-It would be wonderful chopped up and added to a salad!
+Imagine topping a homemade pizza with marinated mozzarella or enjoying it with a variety of crackers and/or crusty bread as an appetizer.
+One of my favorite ways to enjoy this cheese is chopped up and added to a salad!
+This would also be a great appetizer to add to a cheese board.
+If you'd like to add a bit of sweetness, give it a drizzle of balsamic vinegar.

 How long does marinated mozzarella last?